gosnmp/gosnmp/README.md

 * **ToBigInt** - treat returned values as `*big.Int`
 * **Partition** - facilitates dividing up large slices of OIDs

+GoSNMP has rudimentry support for receiving traps.
+This code needs work (pull request welcome) - see the branch **traps**.
+The developer @jda says "I'm working on the best level of abstraction but I'm able to receive traps from a Cisco switch and Net-SNMP".

 **soniah/gosnmp** has diverged from **alouca/gosnmp** - your existing
 code will require modification: